NEW JERUSALEM FOUNDATIONS

 (It is interesting to note that we also find the Greek word chasma as a root word for chalcedony.)

-References: New Jerusalem foundation
+Reference: New Jerusalem foundation

 Feasts: Day of Atonement (Yom Kippur) & Tabernacles